The Crucifixion of the King of Glory is the perfect read for Holy Week.

 Hundreds of people saw Jesus, both before and after his death.

-The apostles and other early Christians traveled all over the world telling their stories and discussing Jesus’ life.
+The apostles and other early Christians traveled throughout the world, telling their stories and discussing Jesus’ life.

-While the Bible, obviously, is the best and most reliable source, plenty of other early writers wrote about the events in the Bible.
-They would understand what happened–what was true and what was not–than anyone writing 2000 years later.
+While the Bible is obviously the best and most reliable source, other early writers also wrote about the events.
+They would understand what happened–what was true and what was not–more than anyone writing 2000 years later.

 Reading the Crucifixion story with fresh eyes

-I appreciate how Constantinou began by explaining how we in the 21st century view events 2000 years ago differently than those who lived them.
+I appreciate how Constantinou began by explaining how we view events 2000 years ago differently from those who lived them.
 Too often our modern linear thinking (based on western Enlightenment influences, not the Eastern thinking of the Hebrew Bible writers), makes us question things we cannot hold in our hands or reason out.

-Too many of us base our Biblical knowledge on Sunday school lessons from long ago or movies like The Ten Commandments.
+Too many of us base our Biblical knowledge on Sunday school lessons or movies like The Ten Commandments.
 (Surprise, Charlton Heston was younger than Moses when he made the movie!)

 Details of the crucifixion, in particular, that may be missed: